deepak27sharma/BrainTrainer/README.md

 Get Daily Challenge question link from Leetcode and add as an event in personal Calendar on Android.

 #TODO
+1. Refactor using Android app architecture guidelines.
-1. Direct event insertion without chooser UI.
+2. Direct event insertion to calendar without chooser UI.
-2. Use LiveData.
+3. Fix bugs.
-3. Extend functionality for other types of Leetcode questions.
+4. Extend functionality to make use for other parts of query result.
-4. ...
+5. ...